 The UK has a wealth of wonderful restaurants, farms, wineries, cafes, and more to explore.
-If you’re a fanatic for good food or are just looking for a few ideas for your next trip with friends or family, then planning a campervan holiday based around a favourite food or drink is a great way to experience the country.
+If you’re a fanatic for good food or are just looking for a few ideas for your next foodie road trip with friends or family, then planning a campervan holiday based around a favourite food or drink is a great way to experience the country.
 We’re going to look at a few parts of the UK renowned for beautiful landscapes and even more delectable treats.
 As ever, it’s integral that you follow government guidelines on social distancing and book in advance where possible to avoid disappointment.
 This is part 2 of our exciting foodie road trip series.
 If you haven’t read the first part we recommend reading that here before seeing what secrets this article holds.

 Monmouthshire has a reputation for being the food capital of Wales.
 From afternoon teas and Michelin star restaurants to wineries, farms, and smokeries, there is something for everyone in the verdant Severn and Wye valleys.